-Some people may be more vulnerable to contaminants in drinking water than the People general population. compromised immune systems such as those with cancer undergoing chemotherapy, who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections. immunocompromised people should seek advice about drinking water from their health care providers.
-USEPA/Centers for Disease Control (CDC) guidelines on appropriate risk of lessen the infection bv Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).
+Some people may be more vulnerable to contaminants in drinking water than the population. general People with compromised immune systems such as those with cancer undergoing chemotherapy, who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections. immunocompromised people should seek advice about drinking water from their health care providers.
+USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to the risk of lessen infection bv Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).